ultimape/goliath/README.md

 ### Big Picture

-The current workflow is to parse through the twitter archive to harvest relevant tweet IDs, storing them in as newline separated files.
+The current workflow is to parse through the Twitter Archive to harvest relevant tweet IDs, storing them in as newline separated files.

 They look something like this: